paulsengroup/hictk/docs/index.rst

    .. rubric:: How to cite this project?

-Please use the following BibTeX template to cite nanobind in scientific
+Please use the following BibTeX template to cite hictk in scientific
 discourse:

 .. code-block:: bibtex